Rubeast/immich-updater/README.md

 # Changes in this fork
-Added error handling and feedback in the console when running the script manually.
-First time forking.
-Don't know if this is the way to go.
+- More error handling
+- More Console feedback
+- Logging to the IMMICH_DIR

 # Immich Updater